-A personal background check, such as the BeenVerified one described above, can be done “anonymously” because the subject of the background check won’t be notified.
-If you vet someone in a professional capacity, it’s illegal to do so without informing the person about the background check.
+A personal background check, such as the BeenVerifiedoption described above, can be done anonymously.
+If you vet someone professionally, it’s illegal to do so without informing them.

-Employment background checks require compliance with a variety of laws.
-In addition to the FCRA and guidance from the Equal Employment Opportunity Commission (EEOC), employers must be aware of any local or state laws that may apply.
-For instance, many jurisdictions now have “ban the box” laws, which prohibit questions about criminal history on the job application and often delay the background check until later in the hiring process.
-Ensure you know the relevant laws and ordinances before conducting an employment background check.
+These checks require compliance with many laws.
+In addition to the FCRA and guidance from the Equal Employment Opportunity Commission (EEOC), employers must be aware of all applicable local or state laws.
+For instance, many jurisdictions now have “ban the box” laws, prohibiting questions about criminal history on job applications.These often delay the background check until later in the hiring process.
+Ensure you know the relevant ordinances before conducting an employment background check.

-Employers use various background checks to vet candidates, including criminal history searches, past employment and education verifications, reference checks, and more.
-Credit checks, in addition to bankruptcy background checks, constitute a small section of the pre-employment vetting process – that of financial background checks.
-Typically, employers only utilize these checks for positions where the job responsibilities are expressly related to financial matters.
-If you’re seeking a job in that category, you may wish to look into your own financial history to get a sense of what hiring managers will see.
+Credit scores, in addition to a bankruptcy or credit check, constitute financial background checks.
+Typically, employers only utilize these checks for positions where the job responsibilities are expressly finance-related.
+If you’re seeking a job in that category, you may look into your financial history andunderstand what hiring managers will see.

-Most states have laws limiting the criminal background check lookback period to the past seven years.
+Most states have laws limiting the criminal background check lookback period to the most recent seven years.

-Can you run a background check on a neighbor or romantic prospect without them knowing about it?
-In informal personal situations like these, it is possible and legal to do a background search without informing that person first.
+Can you background check a neighbor or romantic prospect without their knowledge?
+In such personal situations, it is possible and legal to do a background search anonymously and without consent.
 This check could be as simple as a Google search or as in-depth as a search through our BeenVerified feature.
-Do note, though, that if you are background checking a person for a more formal purpose – such as for a job – you are legally required to disclose the background check to that person and get their consent to proceed.
-Formal checks cannot be done anonymously.
+Do note, though, that if you’re background checking a person for a more formal purpose – such as for a job – you are legally required to disclose the background check to them and get their consent to proceed.
+You cannot do formal checks anonymously.

-No. A person’s internet browsing history is their private information and would never be included in any legal or ethical background check.
+No. A person’s internet browsing history is personal information and will not feature in any legal or ethical background check.

-What a background check can show will depend on the type of check in question.
-In employment situations, hiring managers will use background checks to learn about a person’s criminal history, past employment, education, civil court records, driving history, credit history, and more.
+What a background check can show will depend on the type of check.
+In employment situations, hiring managers will use background checks to learn about a person’s criminal history, past employment, education, civil court records, driving history, credit score, and more.
 In less formal situations like those discussed on this page, searchers are often more focused on one or two specific categories – such as criminal history or sex offender status.

-While social media background checks in an employment context are quite controversial, that same controversy doesn’t extend to more personal matters.
-When it comes to learning about a new neighbor, a romantic connection, or a potential roommate, for instance, the first place most people start is on social media.
-These days, most people have one or more online profiles, whether on Facebook, LinkedIn, Twitter, Instagram, TikTok, or other social media networks.
-Learning about a person via these channels can be a hit-or-miss endeavor, given that some people make their profiles private or unsearchable – and that, even if you find a person’s profile, they may not be active online.
-However, there is a reason that social media is a popular mechanism for gleaning information about a new acquaintance: It is a free, easy, and accessible means of running a preliminary background check on a person.
+While social media background checks in an employment context are relatively controversial, that doesn’t extend to more personal matters.
+For instance, when learning about a new neighbor, a romantic connection, or a potential roommate, the first place most people start is on social media.
+These days, many have one or more online profiles, whether on Facebook, LinkedIn, Twitter, Instagram, TikTok, or other networks.
+Learning about a person via these channels can be a hit-or-miss endeavor, given that some people make their profiles private or unsearchable.
+Alternatively,that person may not be active online.
+However, social media is a popular mechanism for investigating a new acquaintance: It’s free, easy, and accessible.

 As for more formal background checks, like the services offered at backgroundchecks.com, none of our products incorporate social media searches.